claytoncollie/tracking-code-for-google-analytics/README.md

 * Fix markdown syntax for changelog in readme.txt
 * Ignore phpstan config from deployed plugin
 * Ignore CONTRIBUTING.md from deployed plugin

+### 1.1.0

+* Add ability to define tracking in wp-config.php
+* Update documentation
-* Test with WordPress version 5.7.0
+* Test with WordPress 6.0.0

 ### 1.0.1